FrancoisVrp/RythmGame_LevelDesign_Tool/README.md

 My research result to this 4 scripts that I will certainly update as I learn new things in programming and algorithm logic every weeks!

 If you want to see how it works, you watch my 2023 DemoReel at this time code: https://youtu.be/XLdVM_z86U8?t=28

+Don't hesitate to make returns on my code, I have start coding in October 2022, so I might have a lot of mistakes or things to learn to have a cleaner and more efficient code.